cparnin/appsec-sentinel/README.md

 **Q: What data gets sent to LLM providers?**

 A: Only vulnerability metadata (file path, line number, vulnerability type, code snippet). **Never** your full codebase.
 Secrets are flagged locally and **never** sent to LLMs.
 You control which findings trigger LLM analysis.
-Note: Scanning, cross-file analysis, and threat modeling run **100% locally** with zero API calls.
+Note: Scanning and cross-file analysis run **100% locally** with zero API calls.

 **Q: Which mode should I use?**